 Scott grew up in the Panhandle region of Texas.
 His mother started working with him at a very young age to teach him how to play the piano and sing.
 He began to formally study the violin at age five.

 Since his mother started him out on piano and voice, Scott was able to take on the responsibility of doing worship leader work by the time he turned fifteen.
 The Guitar and bass were added during his college years.
 Scott has been playing music for anyone who would listen to him for as long as he can remember.

 Over the years, Scott has played in numerous worship bands, original bands, and a few cover bands.
 The Ragged Few represents his first foray into the world of Folk and Americana music.
 Though his roots are in the Rock and Alternative genres, Scott is now happy to be giving his fiddle chops a serious workout.

 When Roger isn't playing the upright bass in The Ragged Few, he's the stay-at-home father of three wonderful children.
-This career came after after two college degrees and time spent in the office world of architecture and engineering.
-Growing up with a dad in the Air Force, Roger had an opportunity to experience several areas of the country.
-He began learning the trumpet and was trained in both the classical and jazz styles.
+This challenging and extremely dynamic career move came after after two college degrees and time spent in the office world of architecture, engineering, and IT.
+Growing up with a dad in the Air Force, Roger had an opportunity to live in Japan as a young child and learned not to be alarmed at sudden, loud jet engine noise.
+He began learning the trumpet at age ten and was trained in both the classical and jazz styles.
 He switched to bass when his wife gave him a bass guitar as a wedding gift.
 Ten years later, he added the upright bass.

 Prior to The Ragged Few, Roger played bass with the Kansas City folk darlings, “Oriole Post.”
 Before that band, he was in another Kansas City folk favorite, “Miller Howell.”
 He plays contemporary Christian music at Jacob's Well church and also also likes playing hand drums.
 He has a collection of Egyptian tablas as well as other Middle Eastern and African drums.